 Cheyenne and Sioux indeed gathered in the valley of the rivers Bighorn and Yellowstone, as predicted by the US commanders.
 This region was the hunting area of many tribes, which were also drawn there by the desire to participate in the annual ceremony known as the Sun Dance.
 It was a religious and initiation ceremony, very important for the Indians of the Northern Plains.
 During the Sun Dance, Chief Sitting Bull had a vision in which he saw soldiers attack on his village and a great victory of his warriors.

-The indians were not going to wait for US troops to link up their columns, so on 17 June, warriors led by Crazy Horse attacked General Crook by the river Rosebud.
-The American general, also supported by 270 Crow and Shoshone warriors, clashed all day, but eventually Crook had to withdraw from the battle and did not participate in the subsequent Battle of the Little Bighorn.
+The Indians were not going to wait for US troops to link up their columns, so on 17 June, warriors led by Crazy Horse attacked General Crook by the river Rosebud.
+The US Army general, also supported by 270 Crow and Shoshone warriors, clashed all day, but eventually Crook had to withdraw from the battle and did not participate in the subsequent Battle of the Little Bighorn.
 The problem was that, regardless of Custer finding the evidence of the battle, General Terry did not know about the Crook’s withdrawal and expected to meet him on the Bighorn.

 Custer was sent to the front and on June 24 reached the vicinity of the great Indian camp on the Little Bighorn River.
 As it turned out, the camp held about 8,000 people of the Sioux and Cheyenne tribes,with 1500 to 1800 warriors.
 The Indian scouts sent by Custer told him that “they found enough of the Sioux, who have to fight for three days.”
 Custer told them then that a win will take them only one day.
-The Americans had already been convinced that the sight of so many cavalry will take from Indians the willingness to fight and a contest of arms would not be necessary – but they were wrong.
+The US Army soldiers had already been convinced that the sight of so many cavalry will take from Indians the willingness to fight and a contest of arms would not be necessary – but they were wrong.

 Custer decided not to wait for support and hit the Indian camp alone.
 First, he divided his forces into 4 parts – the first, under the command of Major Marcus Reno, was to hit the Indian camp from of the south, another, under the command of the Custer, was to attack at about the same time from the north.
 In the rearguard was a battalion, under Captain Frederick Benteen‘s control, and the convoys were entrusted to Captain McDougall.

 By the lack of good reconnaissance Custer’s attack was delayed and its impact was only when lasting longer escape Major Reno.
-Cheyenne and the Sioux very quickly noticed the arrival of the new enemy and launched an attack that pushed the Americans back to the north.
+Cheyenne and the Sioux very quickly noticed the arrival of the new enemy and launched an attack that pushed cavalrymen back to the north.
 At the same time, Crazy Horse, along with other Sioux warriors, brilliantly enveloped the cavalry, which took away their ability to retreat.
 In this hopeless situation, Custer ordered his men to shoot their horses and make them a protective wall against the Indian arrows and bullets.
 Unfortunately, it was the end for the troopers of the 7th Cavalry Regiment, US Army; within an hour, Custer and his 210 men lay dead on the field at the Little Bighorn.

 After defeating Custer, Indians attacked with all the power against Benteen and Reno’s positions, but ultimately General Terry‘s arrival turned the tide of the battle; the combined forces pushed the Cheyenne and Sioux south.
-In the meantime, the Indians took from the battlefield all of their dead and wounded warriors and mutilated the Americans, including scalping the bodies.
-Double shot of Lt Col George Custer’s body was found on top of a hill.
+In the meantime, the Indians took from the battlefield all of their dead and wounded warriors and mutilated fallen US soldiers, including scalping the bodies.
+Lt Col George Custer’s body was found on top of a hill.
 The Commander’s body was untouched, possibly explained by the fact that before the battle, he had cut his long blonde hair and enemies did not recognize him.
 Custer and his 210 men (plus Reno’s 52), as well as civilians and allied Indians were buried together on the battlefield at Little Bighorn.
 During the battle, Cheyenne and Sioux lost 60 to 100 warriors.

 After the battle, Chief Sitting Bull and his tribe had to flee to Canada from pursuing US Cavalry.
 The US authorities deprived the tribes of the Sioux food by burning the prairie near the Canadian – American border and killing bison herds.
 In 1881, Sitting Bull was forced to return to the United States, where he was compelled to remain on the reservation.
 In 1885 he even performed in the famous rodeo of Buffalo Bill.
 In 1890, accused of involvement in the Ghost Dance, he was shot dead while being arrested by Indian police in the service of the US government.